R\'enyi-like entanglement probe of the chiral central charge: Details for

 \end{proof} To apply this lemma, we use the fact that the commutator $[\ra,\rc]$ is trace class, which can be established using the exponential decay of the diagonal elements of $[\ra,\rc]$ away from the triple point.
 The lemma then implies that $[O_1^\epsilon,O_3^\epsilon]$ is trace class.
 The fact that the two commutators $[O_1^\epsilon,O_2^\epsilon]$ and $[O_2^\epsilon,O_3^\epsilon]$ are also trace class follows by applying the lemma twice.

 Having derived \eqref{uabc_traces}, all that remains is to compute the traces in this expression.
-To do this, we note that any product that contains at least one copy of each of the three operators $\ra,\rb,\rc$ will decay exponentially away from the triple point (which follows from quasidiagonality).
-This implies that the product will be trace class and its trace will satisfy the cyclic property.
-Any such term that appears in a commutator will therefore not contribute to its overall trace.
-Explicitly, we have
+To do this, we note that any product that contains at least one copy of each of the three operators $\ra,\rb,\rc$ will decay exponentially away from the triple point (which follows from quasidiagonality), and will be trace class.
+Furthermore, any operator obtained by cyclically permuting the terms in the product will also be trace class and have the same trace.
+Therefore, any commutator of the form $[L,R]$ such that the product $LR$ contains at least one copy each of $\ra,\rb,\rc$ will have vanishing trace.
+This gives us the following identity, for any function $g(X,Y)$ that can be written formally as a power series in $X$ and $Y$:

-where $g(X,Y)$ is any function that can be written as a power series in $X$ and $Y$.
-The second line follows from the identity $\id=(\id-P)+\ra+\rb+\rc$, and the third line follows from the fact that any term in the commutator will necessarily contain at least one $\ra$ and one $\rc$, so we neglect all terms that contain $\rb$ as well.
+In the first line, we subtract $g(0,\rc)$ so that every term in the formal expansion of the right half of the commutator explicitly contains at least one copy of $\ra$.
+In the second line, we insert the identity $\id=(\id-P)+\ra+\rb+\rc$.
+The third line then follows from the fact that, since each term in the commutator contains at least one copy of $\ra$ from the right side and one copy of $\rc$ from the left side, any term that also contains $\rb$ will not contribute to the overall trace and can be neglected.

 Applying this identity to $\Tr[O_1,O_2]$, we find

 All of these terms are now in a form where we can use \eqref{integralform}, with the relevant integral being

 for $x>0$.
 Explicitly, summing the contributions from the traces in \eqref{o1o2} gives